mikehas/moodle-load-testing/README.txt

 The created files compose a set of jmeter files (usef for creating courses, running tests, and deleting courses) and text files (manual student batch create/delete files and student credentials.)

 EXAMPLE FILES:
+1_create_courses.jmx        Logs in as administrator user and creates courses.
+2_create_students_25s_3c    Used to manually import users.
+ _3cpers.txt
-1_create_courses.jmx                Logs in as administrator user and creates courses 2_create_students_25s_3c_3cpers.txt Used to manually import users 3_run_test.jmx                      Performs primary tests using studentcredentials 4_delete_students_25.txt            Used to manually remove users 5_delete_courses.jmx                Logs in as administrator user and deletes courses student_credentials_25.txt          Student credentials used in JMeter tests.
+3_run_test.jmx              Performs primary tests using studentcredentials.
+4_delete_students_25.txt    Used to manually remove users.
+5_delete_courses.jmx        Logs in as administrator user and deletes courses. student_credentials_25.txt  Student credentials used in JMeter tests.

 TESTING PROCEDURE: